ZupIT/charlescd/tracing/dotnet-core/README.md

 Simple library to propagate Charles' tracing "header".

 #### **How to begin?**
-1. Import the library in your application:
+**Step 1.** Import the library in your application:

 ```csharp
 using Zup.Tracing;
 ```

-2. In the `ConfigureServices` method of the `Startup`class, tell the asp.net pipeline, we will use headers propagation to make Charles work.
+**Step 2.** In the `ConfigureServices` method of the `Startup`class, tell the asp.net pipeline, we will use headers propagation to make Charles work.
 Add the line below:

 ```csharp
 public void ConfigureServices(IServiceCollection services)